-Is a Nursing Degree for You?
+Is a Nursing Degree Right for You?

 Nursing degrees prepare students to administer patient care, use critical thinking to make important decisions for patients, and educate patients and the public on health and wellness.
 Specialized areas of nursing study include adult practice, cardiology, critical care, emergency/trauma, general medicine, family practice, oncology, occupational medicine, pediatrics and radiology.

 Advice for Earning Your Nursing Degree Online

 An online nursing degree program is a viable alternative to traditional nursing programs as the courses, assignments, exams, and papers are the same regardless of the medium used for the class.
 However, many online Bachelor of Science in Nursing programs are offered as RN to B.S.N. programs, in which you must already be an RN to enroll in the program.